 Many system administrators find SELinux a somewhat uncharted territory.
 The topic can seem daunting and at times quite confusing.
 However, a properly configured SELinux system can greatly reduce security risks, and knowing a bit about it can help you troubleshoot access-related error messages.
 In this tutorial we will learn about the concepts behind SELinux – its packages, commands, and configuration files – and the error messages it logs when access is denied.
 We will also see a few practical instances of putting SELinux in action.

-The commands, packages, and files shown in this tutorial were tested on CentOS 7.
+Note The commands, packages, and files shown in this tutorial were tested on CentOS 7.
 The concepts remain the same for other distributions.